- Budget Preparation Guidelines

 Budget Development Guidelines

-Preparation of the budget is, for many researchers, the most difficult task involved in proposal development.
+Preparation of the budget is, for many researchers, one of the most difficult task involved in proposal development.
 Granting agencies review hundreds of proposals annually and are proficient at comparing level of funding requested to perform the research work proposed.
 Therefore, it is important that the budget section of the proposal reflect, as accurately as possible, the funding needed to carry out the proposed research.
 The investigator should neither overestimate the funds required nor underestimate budgetary needs.
 Either of these strategies may lead to proposal rejection.
 A budget, accurately detailing the funds necessary to carry out the technical statement of work, can strengthen the total proposal and increase the likelihood of funding.
 Furthermore, a carefully prepared budget can often identify weak areas in the proposal narrative and result in improvement of the proposal.

 Grant coordinators at the department and college level can provide expertise in completing a budget request, applying fringe benefit and facilities and administrative cost rates, and documenting subrecipient agreements, consultants, matching funds and cost sharing.
 In the case of more complicated proposal requirements, OSPA will complete sponsor assurances and certifications and will assist the investigator in interpreting sponsor guidelines.